imbo/imbo/docs/usage/configuration.rst

 Event listeners
 ---------------

 Imbo also supports event listeners that you can use to hook into Imbo at different phases without having to edit Imbo itself.
 An event listener is simply a piece of code that will be executed when a certain event is triggered from Imbo.
-Event listeners are added to the ``eventListeners`` part of the configuration array and can be added in two ways:
+Event listeners are added to the ``eventListeners`` part of the configuration array and can be added in the following ways:

 1) Use an instance of a class implementing the ``Imbo\EventListener\ListenerInterface`` interface: